ruyakubu/BUILD-AzureML-workshop/README.md

 # submit and run pipeline
 insights_job = submit_and_wait(ml_client, insights_pipeline_job)
 ```

+The job will take about 6 minutes to run.

 To monitor the progress of the pipeline job, click on the Jobs icon from the [Azure ML studio](https://aka.ms/MBAzureMLStudio).
 By clicking on the pipeline job, you can get the status.